scionproto/scion/doc/dev/design/private-ISDs.rst

 It is an implementation decision whether an endhost API is backed by a single CS that managed all local (P-)ISDs, or whether it connects to multiple CS, one (or more) for each (P-)ISD.
-Both implementations are viable and the difference is not relevant for the following discussion. the endhost-facing API is called Path Service (PS), without specifying how it works internally.
+Both implementations are viable and the difference is not relevant for the following discussion.
+The endhost-facing API is called Path Service (PS), without specifying how it works internally.

 When a PS receives a segment request from an endhost, as default, the PS should return segments for through all available (P-)ISDs.